gamblevore/speedie/README.md

 Speedie has been written as a passion project with a large amount of hacker mentality.
 And we are proud of this.
 Just love it or leave it.

 **Note:** _Currently, Speedie has issues compiling outside of OSX._ I **can** fix these.
 Speedie has worked recently on Windows and Linux.
-Before release I will fix the bugs in other platforms.
-Contributors are very welcome to fix the compile issues on Linux/Windows.
-Without your help, cross-platformness will have to wait for release.
+Before release we will fix these bugs.

 If you'd like to support the ongoing development of Speedie, consider [sponsoring through GitHub](https://github.com/sponsors/gamblevore).